 Take advantage of the fact that you are alone to take some private or group lessons so that you can advance quickly.

-Don’t walk alone after dark – This is probably the same in your home country anyway.
+Don’t walk alone after dark – This is probably the same in your home country.
 The later it gets, the better it is to walk accompanied or get a taxi door to door.
 Just be a little street smart and take the right precautions.

 Make sure you’re insured – We strongly recommend having travel insurance.
-You may not need it, but healthcare here is very expensive and they will likely charge you a hefty amount knowing that you are from overseas.
-An adventure type of insurance will cover all the activities you do.
+You may not need it, but healthcare here is very expensive and they’ll likely charge you a hefty amount knowing that you are from overseas.
+An adventure type of insurance will cover all activities you do.
 It’s better to be safe than sorry.

 Take some time to volunteer – If you have the extra time, this is a wonderful thing to do.
 Whether it be visiting small rural villages with donations or handing out food or teaching a bit of English, you’ll be helping out the local community.
 Many people aren’t as fortunate as you, and giving them a bit of aid when you have time will make them and you feel good.